johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ----

-## 23rd/Mar/2025 Update
+## 29th/Mar/2025 Update

 - Arduino Mega Sketch added for 47 I/O usage for Mimic panels, it only has the USB GCSerial connection setup at the moment for testing.
+I also have been testing 53 version for a mimic panel I need.

 ----

 ## Bug Reports

 Please raise bug reports via johnmholmes@tiscali.co.uk